 My main issue with the Lego is its constant presence in the playroom.
+I hate Lego being all over the floor.
 The playroom is open plan in to the living room so I can’t just close a door and forget it.
 And god help me if I move any of it.
 Once a week I insist on being able to hoover.
 The kids run around in a mad frenzy filling every surface with their creations.
 They know I will break up and put away anything left on the floor.
 Once they are at school I do the hoovering and enjoy the six hours of my week where I don’t have to look at Lego.
 Until they get home from school and spread it over the floor again.

 The other problem is it gets everywhere.
 Anytime I move a piece of furniture I find Lego.
 If I open a drawer I find Lego.
 Empty a bag, I find Lego.
 It’s not even like this is limited to spaces the kids occupy, even our room is full of their “creations”.
 And because it’s everywhere, we stand on it.
 Frequently.
 If my children start to swear in public, Lego will be to blame because standing on it is the only time they hear me swear.

 The worst day in my relationship with Lego was the day we had to wash it.
+I won’t go into to details but there are certain conditions that children sometimes get which mean you have to clean everything in the house.
+If you know, you know.
 Actually, the washing wasn’t so bad, it was the drying it.
 We spent days with towels covered in it spread around the house waiting for it to finally dry.
 It really makes you question why we allow children, who are teaming with germs and parasites and who are regularly sick, to play with something so difficult to clean.

-Having said all that there are also plenty of reasons I love Lego.
+Having said I hate lego, there are also plenty of reasons to love it.
 There is no other toy that my children play with as much.
 I reckon I could take away 80% of what they own and they wouldn’t miss it but they couldn’t live without the Lego.
 When they play with it, they are totally engrossed.
-Apart from the odd argument when they both want the same piece, they play nicely together with it, there aren’t a lot of toys I can say that about.
+Apart from the odd argument when they both want the same piece, they play nicely together with it (without my involvement!), there aren’t a lot of toys I can say that about.

 I think Lego makes a great gift.
 Much as I complain about the volume we have, I’m always happy when the kids open a present and it’s Lego.
 I know they will be happy and get use from it unlike a lot of other toys they get given.
 I regularly give it as a gift at parties myself, it’s not cheap but I’d rather give a smaller Lego set than something that looks bigger but won’t be enjoyed as much.